johannespetereit/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 6. Clone your fabmedical repository (replace URL with URL of your repository):

     ```bash
+    cd clouddrive
     git clone https://github.com/USER_NAME/fabmedical.git
     ```

 7. We will use the `helm create` command to scaffold out a chart implementation that we can build on.
-Use the following commands to create a new chart named `web` in a new directory (replace 'fabmedical' with the directory created by your clone):
+Use the following commands to create a new chart named `web` in a new directory (`replace 'fabmedical' with the directory created by your clone`):

     ```bash
     cd fabmedical